satvikk/satvikk.github.io/resume/resume.md

     </span>
 </p>

-- Built and deployed a end-to-end cloud-based data pipeline that generates tweets everyday relevant to current trending topics.
+- Engineered an AWS cloud solution to generate new artificial tweets everyday based on relevant current topics.
-- The pipeline collects and cleans tweets everyday for training data and then re-trains and deploys a generative LDA model.
+- Implemented an NLP model that trains on newly scraped and cleaned everyday data costing less than $1/month.
 - Used AWS services: Lambda, S3, EC2, ECR, and Batch.
 The pipeline was deployed using Infrastructure as Code (AWS CDK).

 <p style="text-align:left;margin:0; padding-top:0;">